 Group for Children in African Museums

 After the very successful second workshop in Nairobi "The Friendly Museum", it was decided to hold a third workshop in a different location, this time in southern Africa with preference to Malawi.
 The intent in this case is to put into practice during the workshop some of the theory discussed in the two previous workshops in Nairobi.
-It is expected to produce an actual exhibit to travel & possibly a children's corner for the Blantyre Museum in Malawi and to work through a draft of the Manual for Children in Museums in order to publish it after the event.
-Funds were requested from The Foundation for 2003-2004 and a further request was submitted for 2004-2005 and will be allocated from the activity grant awarded.
-Thus funds have been allocated over the two years along with other funds to be raised.
+Funds were requested from The Foundation for 2003-2004 and a further request was submitted for 2004-2005.
+Thirteen thousand Pounds was expended along with funding from the A.G.
+Leventis Foundation, funds on hand and from some other donors.
 In July 2004, we received $20,000 US from The Leventis Foundation for the Malawi workshop, for West African participation, the publication and a small activity in Nigeria.
 This latter will be held to honour our late President, Emmanuel Arinze and Constantine Leventis, also deceased, who was the key figure in our program funding.
 All activities to come will also pay tribute to these two visionaries.

 There are several ways in which the Peace program will be continued.
 The grant request for the exhibit was approved in 2000-2001 and ?6000 was received in July 2001 for the Children's Peace Exhibit.
 The preliminary stage was an art contest and the first entries were received from a selection of African museums at the Nairobi Workshop: The Friendly Museum in September 2001.
 Other entries were received up to June 2002 and there is art work from Canada, Northern Ireland, Barbados, The Gambia, Ghana, Nigeria, Kenya, Tanzania, Zanzibar, Zambia, Zimbabwe, Botswana, Malawi, South Africa, Namibia (14 countries plus one distinct area with Zanzibar).